nauam/Courses/docs/administration/projects/node-execution/ssh.md

 - `username="user1"`

-This value can also include a property reference if you want to dynamically change it, for example to the name of the current QW Control user, or the username submitted as a Job Option value:
+This value can also include a property reference if you want to dynamically change it, for example to the name of the current Rundeck user, or the username submitted as a Job Option value:

-- `${job.username}` - uses the username of the user executing the QW Control execution.
+- `${job.username}` - uses the username of the user executing the Rundeck execution.
 - `${option.someUsername}` - uses the value of a job option named "someUsername".

 If the `username` node attribute is not set, then the static value provided via project or framework configuration is used.
 The username for a node is determined by looking for a value in this order:

 1. **Node level**: `username` node attribute.
 Can contain property references to dynamically set it from Option or Execution values.
 2. **Project level**: `project.ssh.user` property in `project.properties` file for the project.
-3. **QW Control level**: `framework.ssh.user` property in `framework.properties` file for the QW Control installation.
+3. **Rundeck level**: `framework.ssh.user` property in `framework.properties` file for the Rundeck installation.

 ### Specifying SSH Config options